TheAkashSinghal/TheAkashSinghal.github.io/_projects/demo-project/index.md

 ---
 layout: post
-title: FIRST Tech Challenge team Captain
+title: FIRST Tech Challenge Team Captain
 description:  2019 - 2025.
-Worked with team to design, build, program, and market a competition robot where we competed with teams from around the world.
+Worked with team to design, build, program, and market a competition robot where we competed with teams from a round the world.
 skills:
   - Team Leadership
   - Aerodynamic design